cmeissner/ocp_advanced_deployment/ansible/roles/OPENSHIFT-APPLIER/README.md

 ### Deprovisioning

-The `OPENSHIFT-APPLIER` role also supports global deprovisioning of resources.
+The `openshift-applier` role also supports global deprovisioning of resources.
 This can be done either using `provision: false`.
 Setting `-e provision: false` on a run essentially acts like a big 'undo' button, re-running all files and templates through `oc delete -f <resources>`.
 This can be useful when you want to do a full cleanup to ensure the integrity of you IaC repo, or for simple cleanup while testing changes.

 ### Dependencies